Resilienz-Radar, Icon und Text (blau auf weiß)

 Transportation and mobility Water Government and administration Ecosystems/ green infrastructure Civil protection and disaster control

-Status: May 2024 (If current developments make it necessary, the breakdown and order of the infrastructure course systems can still be adjusted in consultation with the TA rapporteur group)
+Status: May 2024 (If current developments make it necessary, the breakdown and order of the infrastructure course systems may still be adjusted in consultation with the TA rapporteur group)

 Methodological approach